-Skills The capacity to apply the knowledge and use the know-how for completing tasks and solving problems.
-The skills are described as being cognitive (requiring the use of logical, intuitive and creative thinking) or practical (implying manual dexterity and the use of methods, materials, tools and intrumentation).
-Selects and groups relevant information in a specific context.
-Uses specific principles, based on arguments, in order to effectively design chips and achieve the "first-time-success" goal.
-The student graduating this course will be able to state the specification of an advanced analog building blocks, create a simulation set-up, design the block, layout it and evaluate its characteristics.
-This course enables the student to work in Advanced Microelectronics area Works productively in a team.
-Elaborates scientific texts.
-Experimentally verifies identified solutions.
-Solves practical applications.
-Correctly interprets causality connections.
-Analyses and compares different design styles.
-Identifies solutions and elaborates solution plans/projects.
-Draws conclusions from the experiments.
-The student's capacity to autonomously and responsably apply their knowledge and skills.Selects appropriate bibliography and analyses it.
-Follows academic ethics, correctly citing sources.
-Proves receptivity for new learning contexts. • Collaborates with her/his colleagues and teachers during the didactic process. ity ny Proves autonomy in setting up teaching/solving problem context/.
-Proves social responsibility by actively involving in student social live/implication in lidi Ior academic community events nsa utoj • Promotes/contributes to social live improvement by new solutions in her/his specialization i ai domain Res • Is aware of her/his contribution in engineering field , in identifying viable/sustainable solutions to solve socio-economic issues (social responsibility). • Applies ethical principles/professional deontology in analysis of environmental effects of proposed technological solutions. • Analyzes and exploits business opportunities /entrepreneurial development in the domain. • Proves management admities in real life situations (time management collaboration vs.
+The student's capacity to autonomously and responsably apply their knowledge and skills.
+Selects appropriate bibliography and analyses it.
+Follows academic ethics, correctly citing sources. • Proves receptivity for new learning contexts.
+Collaborates with her/his colleagues and teachers during the didactic process.
+Proves autonomy in setting up teaching/solving problem context/.
+Responsability and autonomy Proves social responsibility by actively involving in student social live/implication in academic community events.
+Promotes/contributes to social live improvement by new solutions in her/his specialization domain Is aware of her/his contribution in engineering field, in identifying viable/sustainable solutions to solve socio-economic issues (social responsibility).
+Applies ethical principles/professional deontology in analysis of environmental effects of proposed technological solutions.
+Analyzes and exploits business opportunities/entrepreneurial development in the domain. • Proves management abilities in real life situations (time management collaboration vs. conflict).